Documentation

 ".addon_Hierarchical_Lesson_Report" => ".Hierarchical_Lesson_Report_New".

-While adding a new CSS class for the addon, it is good practice to use selectors with a base class name, e.g.:
+While adding a new CSS class for the module/addon, it is a good practice to use selectors with a base class name, e.g.:

 Player CSS classes